 | Reference Number: KB-00898 Last Updated: 08-20-2014 12:07 PM

 How do I determine the area and volume of a room's conditioned space?

 Conditioned space is heated and cooled areas of the structure, and it is calculated in volume and area.
 Here is one procedure you can use to determine the area of conditioned space:

 - First, select the room you intend to measure with one left mouse click.

-- With the room selected, click the Make Room Polyline edit button.
+- With the room selected, click the Make Room Polyline edit button on the edit toolbar.
 A polyline that follows the inside surface of the room is created and is selected.

 - With the polyline selected, click the Open Object edit button.

 - On the Polyline panel of the Polyline Specification dialog, make a note of the Area (which is also the area of the room), and then click the Cancel button.